4ian/GDevelop/Extensions/PlatformBehavior/README.md

 During the search, these 2 constraints can tighten around the character.
-If they become incompatible, it means that the character can't go through the hole, it will go back to its original position and loose its speed.
+If they become incompatible, it means that the character can't go through the hole, it will go back to its original position and lose its speed.

 There are also more obvious obstacles that cover the character in the middle and end the search directly.